-The Board represents all shareholders and is one of the most important pillars upon which the implementation of the governance at Company level rests, the Board of Directors is accountable to shareholders for exercising due care and diligence in managing the Company in an effective manner, as well as establishing the principles of good governance at all levels to serve the interests of the Company, its shareholders and stakeholders for the greater good.
-Accordingly, the Board developed a Board Charter within the Corporate Governance Framework in accordance with the industry - standard best corporate governance practices.
+Considering this, the company's board of directors has prepared, within the governance framework, a charter for its board in accordance with recognized best governance practices.
+This is in recognition of its role as one of the most important pillars of governance and its application at the company level., The Board of Directors is accountable to shareholders for exercising due care and diligence in managing the Company in an effective manner, as well as establishing the principles of good governance at all levels to serve the interests of the Company, its shareholders and stakeholders and the public interest.
 The roles and responsibilities of the Board and the duties which must be fully performed by Directors are specifically identified in the Charter, which is reviewed and amended following any relevant new changes made by regulators.
 In addition, the Governance Framework developed by the Board contains the job descriptions of all Board members according to their classification and the positions they may have in any Board Committee.
 The Framework also contains the job description of the Board Secretary.

-As part of the Company's Board of Directors' efforts aimed at determining Board roles and responsibilities in accordance with QFMA Governance Code and ensuring adherence, QAMCO, based on the approval of the Company's Extraordinary General Assembly meeting held on the 2nd of March 2022, amended article no. 39-3 "Directors Duty to Disclose Interests" of its Articles of Association to read as follows: "The Board shall prepare a Charter called "Board Charter" detailing the Board's functions, and rights, duties and responsibilities of the Chairman and Directors.
+As part of the Company's Board of Directors' efforts aimed at determining Board roles and responsibilities in accordance with QFMA Governance Code and ensuring adherence, Qamco, based on the approval of the Company's Extraordinary General Assembly meeting held on the 2nd of March 2022, amended article no. 39-3 "Directors Duty to Disclose Interests" of its Articles of Association to read as follows: "The Board shall prepare a Charter called "Board Charter" detailing the Board's functions, and rights, duties and responsibilities of the Chairman and Directors.
 The functions and responsibilities of the Board are defined in accordance with the provisions of the Law and the Governance Code for Listed Companies issued by Qatar Financial Markets Authority.